ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/_posts/run-on-sentences.md

 So, in order to write something that LLMs can't, all I need to do is write a sentence that is more than 100k words long.
 Personally, the target of 100k words seems a bit small.
 Though my sentence will be grammatically correct, I want it to embody the idea of an extremely long, run-on sentence.
 For this reason, it'll be a marathon—26.2 miles—long.
 By my rough estimations, at 12 pt font with standard screen size, that will take about 10 million characters.

 With this length target in mind and the theme of a marathon, coming up with what to write is surprisingly straightforward.
-My [previous work](https://github.com/zainsarwar865/LLMTestBed) in exploiting grammatical properties of English when attacking LLMs definitely makes this easier.
 Essentially, I'll be abusing the most straightforward, repetitive independent clause structure: noun + verb + comma + "and" + noun + verb + comma + "and" + ... until we hit 10 million characters.
 As for what the actual content of the sentence will be, it's easier just to show you.

 ```Python
 print(", and ".join(["I ran"] * 2730000) + ".")